-Of the 29 species of clownfish, there are two types commonly referred to as percula clownfish (A. percula and A. ocellaris).
+Of the nearly 30 species of clownfish, there are two types commonly referred to as the orange clownfish (Amphiprion percula and A. ocellaris).
 The percula clownfish is distinguished by its vivid orange color with distinctive white bands outlined in black.

 This family of fish is also known as anemonefish because of the symbiotic relationship they have with sea anemones.
 The clownfish brings food to the anemone in exchange for protection.
-By building up a protective mucous coating, the clownfish is able to protect itself from the stinging cells of the anemone.
+By building up a protective mucous coating, the clownfish is immune to the stinging cells of the anemone.
 The clownfish makes its home within the anemone’s tentacles, enjoying protection from predators; in return, the anemone gets to eat the leftovers from the clownfish’s meals and the clownfish helps keep the anemone clean.

 Clownfish grow to approximately 3 inches in length.

 Clownfish can be found in coral reefs in Australia, Indonesia, Singapore and the Solomon Islands.

 This species is not considered to be threatened.
 A lot of the clownfish in aquariums and the pet trade are bred in captivity, so over-collecting is not an issue.

 Larger fish such as lionfish, snapper, grouper, triggers and eels will prey on clownfish.